metashiyun/village/README.md

   - or with filter `type` (`pref`, etc.)
 - `/api/v1/region/[id]` - the region with specific `id` (e.g. `jd`)

+## Editing Data

+Data is stored in external storage, and should be automatically uploaded with each push to `main` branch.
+To edit data, edit `/app/regions.json`.

 ## Links

 - [Next.js Documentation](https://nextjs.org/docs)